Novo Nordisk Announces Restructuring; Cutting 11% of Workforce

 The battle in the obesity drug market

 Novo Nordisk battles one-to-one with its Ozempic/Wegovy (semaglutide) in the diabetes and obesity market with Eli Lilly and Company’s Mounjaro/Zepbound (tirzepatide), a dual-activating GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 medication, respectively for treating Type 2 diabetes and obesity.
-Both Ozempic/Wegovy and Mounjaro/Zepbound, with the obesity indication a key driver driving blockbuster status for their respective drugs, which are administered as injectables.
+For both Novo Novo Nordisk’s Ozempic/Wegovy and Lilly’s Mounjaro/Zepbound, the obesity indication is a key driver driving blockbuster status for these drugs, which are administered as injectables.
 Both companies are moving forward with advancing oral obesity drugs.

 Novo Nordisk is advancing an oral version of its obesity drug, Wegovy.
 Novo Nordisk already has an oral version of semaglutide, the active ingredient in Ozempic and Wegovy, on the market in Rybelsus, which was first approved in 2019, but that is indicated for treating Type 2 diabetes, not obesity.
 In May (May 2025), Novo announced that the US Food and Drug Administration (FDA) accepted its new drug application (NDA) submission for an investigational once-daily oral formulation of Wegovy (semaglutide) for chronic weight management in adults living with obesity or overweight with one or more comorbid conditions and to reduce the risk of major adverse cardiovascular events in adults with overweight or obesity and established cardiovascular disease.
 If approved, Wegovy would become the first oral formulation of a GLP-1 indicated for chronic weight management.
 The FDA action date to decide on the Wegovy oral formulation NDA is in the fourth quarter of 2025.

-Novo Nordisk is advance subcutaneous and oral amycretin into Phase III development in weight management based on completed clinical studies during the first quarter of 2025.
+In addition, Novo Nordisk is advancing subcutaneous and oral amycretin into Phase III development in weight management based on completed clinical studies during the first quarter of 2025.
 Amycretin is a long-acting GLP-1 and amylin receptor agonist under development for treating adults with overweight or obesity and for Type 2 diabetes.

 The company is also advancing CagriSema, a fixed-dose combination of a long-acting amylin analogue, cagrilintide, and semaglutide, the active ingredient in Wegovy and Ozempic.
 CagriSema is being investigated by Novo Nordisk as a once-weekly subcutaneous injectable treatment for adults with overweight or obesity (REDEFINE program) and as a treatment for adults with Type 2 diabetes (REIMAGINE program).
 To boost its obesity franchise further, its REDEFINE clinical trials have been initiated to investigate further the potential efficacy and safety of CagriSema.
 Also, semaglutide 7.2 mg (a higher dose of Wegovy) has been submitted to regulatory authorities in the European Union.